Identity Theft: 2 Reasons to Guard Your Identity in Christ

 Since the enemy’s main goal for us as Christians is to keep us from being effective in our faith, it’s only logical to assume that he enjoys attacking our identity as God’s children.

 If the enemy can convince you that you are less than a conqueror, he can keep you in a place of defeat – a place where you don’t claim the victory that already belongs to you as a child of God.

-Who shall separate us from the love of Christ?
-Shall trouble or hardship or persecution or famine or nakedness or danger or sword?
-As it is written: “For your sake we face death all day long; we are considered as sheep to be slaughtered.”
-No, in all these things we are more than conquerors through him who loved us. – Romans 8:35-37 (NIV)
+Who will separate us from the love of Christ?
+Will tribulation, or distress, or persecution, or famine, or nakedness, or peril, or sword?
+Just as it is written, “For Your sake we are being put to death all day long; we were considered as sheep to be slaughtered.”
+But in all these things we overwhelmingly conquer through Him who loved us. – Romans 8:35-37

-Notice how this passage says “in all these things we are more than conquerors.”
+Notice how this passage says “in all these things we overwhelmingly conquer.”
 So what are “all these things”?
 Well according to these verses we are conquerors when it comes to trouble, hardship, persecution, famine, nakedness, danger, and even the sword.
 Yes, we are victorious even to the point of death.